The Oscar Wilde Temple is a space of sanctuary and celebration.

 Set in 2018, the novel dramatises the task of living with death by imagining a future of chronic deferral.
 The work opens with a reunion of dead friends in an anatomical hospital theatre, where the narrator has been for thirty years whilst receiving treatment for “Rosenbaum’s disease.”
 Hocquenghem reflects movingly on what we outlive, and what outlives us.

-Juliet Jacques read A Wo/Man of No Importance, a short piece of fiction that recounts the events surrounding Oscar Wilde’s trial as well as tales from the decadent literary and artistic circles of London of the late 1800s.
+Juliet Jacques’ performative reading of A Wo/Man of No Importance, is a short piece of fiction that recounts the events surrounding Oscar Wilde’s trial as well as tales from the decadent literary and artistic circles of London of the late 1800s.

 Written from the perspective of an anonymous narrator in 1914, A Wo/Man of No Importance tells the story of Arthur Parr, an androgynous aspiring artist and writer.
 Parr was determined to get their work published in The Yellow Book, a quarterly periodical published by John Lane and Elkin Mathews from 1894–97, and so became more and more consumed by the glamorous world of London’s artistic elite.
 As the story progresses, Parr becomes less focused on publishing stories and more concerned with living them.
 Eventually, Parr’s art becomes their life and a new “invert” identity evolves as the narrative takes a tragic turn at the hands of an intolerant society.